alexart721/Cheat-sheets/JavaScript.md

 ------

 ## Functions

 Performs a task or calculates a value.

+Things passed to a function are called 'parameters'.
+Primitive parameters are passed by value, object parameters are passed by reference.

+### Pure Functions

 'Pure functions' have the following properties:

   - Given the same input, will always return the same output
   - Produces no side effects
     - Does not mutate the external state, for example

-Things passed to a function are called 'parameters'.
-Primitive parameters are passed by value, object parameters are passed by reference.
+### Function Declarations

 A function declaration (also definition or statement) has the following form: